Scaling in a High-Growth Environment

 In the case of Behavior DB and Mailbox DB, our dark launch consisted of the following functionality.

-By modifying these flags and looking at the comparison and latency metrics of the remote storage, we were able to be certain that the new remote storage provided byte-for-byte identical responses to the existing local storage and that the latency was within specification, all without any negative impact to production traffic.
+By modifying these flags and looking at the comparison and latency metrics of the remote storage, we could be certain that the new remote storage provided byte-for-byte identical responses to the existing local storage and that the latency was within specification—all without negative impact to production traffic.

 We experienced two main issues during dark launch: excessive latency and discrepancies between old and new storage.

-Tracking down latency issues was a similarly interesting problem to solve (also worthy of being covered in a follow-up post).
+Tracking down latency issues was a similarly interesting problem to solve, and also worthy of being covered in a follow-up post.
 Briefly, we tracked down the following sources of latency:

 Overall, I think this was a very interesting and successful project.
 We were able to swap out the database from our application without any impact in production, reduced startup time from 10+ minutes to 30 seconds, and gave us enough runway to work on improving the “Crawl” and to focus on solving other problems.